 Color

-With 107% of REC.2020 color space coverage and comprehensive CMS (Color Management System) settings that work correctly, I could hardly say a word more, and I could have already fully described the color performance of AWOL.
+With 107% of REC.2020 color space coverage and a full CMS (Color Management System) settings that work correctly, I could hardly say a word more, and I could have already fully described the color performance of AWOL.

-The color palette and behavior of the LTV-2500 is perhaps the main reason i chose to buy it.
+The color palette and behavior of the LTV-2500 is perhaps the main reason i chose to buy it, outstanding!

-What’s even more important though, is that the AWOL handles this color palette flawlessly whether it’s for SDR or HDR content.
+What’s even more remarkable is how the AWOL projector seamlessly handles this extensive color palette, whether it’s rendering SDR or HDR content.

 HDR Performance

-The performance in HDR content is something that has personally troubled me in the past.
-AWOL won’t be an issue as long as it’s properly calibrated.
-Two parameters are significantly off by default in AWOL, and even with their adjustment without instrument measurement, the projector can be transformed.
+The performance with HDR content has been a personal concern for me in the past.
+However, with the AWOL projector, this won’t be an issue as long as it’s properly calibrated.
+There are two parameters that are notably off by default in AWOL, but even with their adjustment without instrument measurement, the projector can be transformed.

-One parameter is the blue color in the gray scale, so just fair reducing the blue gain in the white balance.
+One of these parameters is the blue color in the gray scale, which can be corrected by simply reducing the blue gain in the white balance settings by ~ 30 units.

 Factory performance on grey scale is like this…